-In 1890, a report in the Rocky Mountain News recommends hi, hes, hem, as a paradigm that will be “readily taken up and assimilated spontaneously,” though of course that didn’t happen, and so, after more than thirty years of proposals for hi, ir, hizer, ons, e, and ith, no word took hold, in 1894 the paper called on the state legislature to create a gender-neutral pronoun to “correct a well known imperfection of our language.”
-And shortly thereafter, a reader suggests a “bi-personal pronoun,” either the coordinates he or she, his or her, him or her, or the compounds hesher, hiser, himer: “It was particularly appropriate that Colorado should do so, because the ladies are on a political equality with men.”
+In 1890, a report in the Rocky Mountain News recommends hi, hes, hem as a paradigm that will be “readily taken up and assimilated spontaneously,” though of course that didn’t happen.
+After more than thirty years of proposals for hi, ir, hizer, ons, e, and ith, no word took hold, so in 1894 the paper called on the state legislature to create a gender-neutral pronoun to “correct a well known imperfection of our language.”
+Shortly thereafter, a reader offers a “bi-personal pronoun,” either the coordinates he or she, his or her, him or her, or the compounds hesher, hiser, himer: “It was particularly appropriate that Colorado should do so, because the ladies are on a political equality with men.”

 Above: Denver Evening Post, Dec.
 15, 1894, p.
 4, citing the Rocky Mountain News.
 Below: a reader responds with a “bi-personal pronoun,” Rocky Mountain News, December 17, 1894; pg.
 4; Issue ; col D